markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 > **Rewind:** This seems like a good stopping point, which means... time to `add`, `commit`, and `push`!

-# Styling What We Do
+# Style What We Do

 With the HTML in place, we're ready to start prettying up the "What We Do" content.
-Add a class to the `<section>` tag so we can uniquely identify it in our style sheet:
+Add a class to the `<section>` element so we can uniquely identify it in our style sheet:

 ```html
 <section id="what-we-do" class="intro">